-(1).
-I DO NOT solicit money that can be used for your family and business just so I can buy campaign shirts, signs, or other stupid trinkets in order to have a job.
+(1) I DO NOT solicit money that can be used for your family and business just so I can buy campaign shirts, signs, or other trinkets in order to have a job.
 Your family is more important.

-(3).
-I DO WANT the public to have confidence I own an allegiance to no one other than this community as a whole; you & your family; and the constitutions of Utah and the United States.
+(3) I DO WANT the public to have confidence I own an allegiance to no one other than this community as a whole; you and your family; and the constitutions of Utah and the United States.